andrlime/andrlime/README.md

 _Regarding my skills..._

+- I love and am good at: **TypeScript, Python, C++, Java, React, NextJS, Adobe InDesign**
-- I'm good at (in no particular order): **TypeScript, Python, JavaScript, Java, C++, C, React, NextJS, Node, Express, Matplotlib Figure Making, Adobe InDesign, Bash Scripting**
+- I'm good at (but don't "love" per se): **JavaScript, C, Node, Express, Matplotlib Figure Making, Bash Scripting**
 - I am okay at: **Julia, Adobe Illustrator**
 - Languages I have been forced to use for a class and do not want to use ever again: **Racket/Scheme, Visual Basic**